These serious symptoms are overlooked, yet they’re connected to many diseases. Here's what you should know about exocrine pancreatic insufficiency.

 Resulting symptoms include vitamin deficiency, bone loss, and gastrointestinal problems such as weight loss, nausea, loss of appetite, gas, bloating and steatorrhea (loose stools with unabsorbed fat).

-If you have EPI, you know it’s more than just unpleasant.
+If you have exocrine pancreatic insufficiency, you know it’s more than just unpleasant.
 It’s potentially dangerous.
 The weight loss from malnutrition has been related to an increased risk of illness and cardiovascular disease, according to a paper on EPI diagnosis and treatment.

 Dubois was diagnosed with EPI in 2011 and has talked about having all the usual symptoms, building bathroom breaks into her ballet classes to avoid unfortunate consequences.
 It became a game changer for her lifestyle, prompting her to set aside embarrassment and see her doctor for diagnosis and treatment.